PdxCodeGuild/Full-Stack-Day-Class/practice/completer.md

 ## Super Advanced

-Try implementing a **fuzzy completer** which will take a possibly misspelled prefix and still give you completions.
+Implement a separate **fuzzy completer** `FuzzyCompleter` which will take a possibly misspelled prefix and still give you completions.
 I don't have a specific algorithm in mind for you to use, but come up with a function that specifically scores the "distance" between two prefixes.
 Looking at [edit distance](https://en.wikipedia.org/wiki/Edit_distance) should be a good starting place.